Lenticular fasciculus

 The lenticular fasciculus is a tract connecting the globus pallidus (internus) to the thalamus and is a part of the thalamic fasciculus.
 It is synonymous with field H2 of Forel.
 The thalamic fasciculus (composed of both the lenticular fasciculus and ansa lenticularis) runs to the thalamus.

-Basically, it is part of a pathway that connects the globus pallidus and the thalamus.
+It is part of a pathway connecting the globus pallidus and the thalamus.

 Lesions in this area can result in dyskinesias such as chorea-like movements.